 In march, I'm going to do another developer retrospective month in my blog.
 Last year, it was Sierra, but this year you're going to choose.
 And to spice things up, it's going to be 4 retro studios bought and consequently close by EA. #RETROGAMING

-When designing a game heavily based in a classic title and it doesn’t have its own proper identity, it runs the risk of being considered a clone or rip-off.
+When designing a game heavily based in a classic title and it doesn’t have its own proper identity, it runs the risk of being considered a clone or a rip-off.
 Today, we’ll take a look at one such game and decide if it’s a rip-off or not.
 I’m talking about Low Blow.